Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 Check that your `$PATH` allows you to access the PostgreSQL `psql` utility program.

-You can then create the database by using `option 3` of the wrapper script, or the `scripts/database/create_or_overwrite_database.py` script which it calls.
-The default database name is `ga_db`.

-> [!WARNING]
-> **NOTE THAT THIS WILL DELETE ANY EXISTING INSTANCE OF THE DATABASE!!!** As this is a dangerous operation, you will be prompted to confirm before proceeding with deletion and re-creation.

-> [!NOTE]
-> Ensure all connections to the database are closed before you do this, otherwise the script will fail.
-In particular, if you have started the Grafana server (as detailed further down this page), it may have a database connection, in which case you must stop the server (e.g. using CTRL-C).

 ### Dashboard platform - Grafana

 Install the self-managed installation (Enterprise, just in case we want to host it on the cloud): [https://grafana.com/grafana/download?pg=get&plcmt=selfmanaged-box1-cta1](https://grafana.com/grafana/download?pg=get&plcmt=selfmanaged-box1-cta1)

+---
 ## Configuration files

-A number of config files are required by the system, e.g., to calculate the carbon footprint.
+A number of config files are required by the system (e.g., to calculate the carbon footprint), as well as list of users for the database and for Grafana:

+### System configuration files
 As well as a list of users for the database, and another list for Grafana, the system needs:
+* A **scripts configuration file** with all the required parameters (database connection, paths to the others configurations files, ...).
+You can:
+  * Copy the template provided in `scripts/config_templates.txt`
+  * Replace all the parameters surrounded by the `< >` characters
+  * Uncomment the optional parameters you want to use.

-* Information about your HPC cluster.
-Example: `ga_dashboard/samples/cluster_info.yaml`
+* **Information about your HPC cluster**.
+Example: `ga_dashboard/samples/cluster_info.yaml`.
-* Fixed parameters file.
-Example: `ga_dashboard/data/fixed_parameters.yaml`
+* **Fixed parameters file**.
+Example: `ga_dashboard/data/fixed_parameters.yaml`.
-* If you want to use the wrapper script, either use your own config file, or amend the sample one as required.

 ### HPC users file